 Mrs. Bush's Texas Governor's Mansion Cookies are incredibly moist.
 In every bite, you'll find a delightful taste of rich, creamy chocolate, crunchy nuts and sweet, subtle flakes of coconut.
 They're perfectly crisp on the outside and soft and chewy on the inside.
 The perfect cookie in my book.

 In the original recipe, also referred to as Cowboy Cookies, these delicious treats combine semisweet chocolate chips, old fashioned rolled oats, chopped pecans and coconut flakes.
 In my opinion, a great combination.
-And might I suggest, if someone in your family doesn’t like coconut flakes, consider adding it anyway.
-I have two kids who are not particularly fond of coconut but both agree that they love the flavor it brings to the cookies.
 The coconut taste is subtle yet it adds a wonderful flavor.

 The recipe is easily adaptable to what's in your pantry.
 Mix up the nuts or use a different chocolate.
 Maybe semi sweet chocolate and hazelnuts or milk chocolate and peanuts.
 Experiment and have fun.
 I've made all variations and hands down, these cookies are the best.
 In the most recent version, I made them with dark chocolate, walnuts and coconut.
 HUGE HIT!

 Please understand that these cookies are gigantic.
 When I make them, I make some of the cookies "Texas-sized" and make the rest smaller by spooning less cookie dough onto the baking sheet.
 Just make sure you don't bake the smaller cookies in the oven for as long as you bake the bigger ones because the smaller cookies will cook faster.
 If baking smaller cookies, I'd recommend decreasing the baking time to 8-10 minutes.